Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

 This recipe will leave everyone happy at any dinner table.
 Plus, it’s pretty straightforward and simple to make.

-Don’t hesitate to give this Sunday soul food/Southern Thanksgiving homemade cornbread recipe a try.
+Don’t hesitate to give this Sunday soul food and Southern Thanksgiving favorite homemade cornbread recipe a try.

 Add this recipe to your soul food Christmas dinner menu and New Year’s soul food menu, too!